Charmin toilet paper kills forests and destroys bird & caribou habitat

 Habitat for caribou and other endangered wildlife are being wiped out, despite P&G’s claims to the contrary.

-• P&G says it supports natural ecosystems.
+• CLAIM: P&G says it supports natural ecosystems.

 “Deforestation in Canada is a crime against nature.